The Singleton

 "Local plus global hybrid, same training run, down three point three.
 Whatever the eval team wants by Friday, it isn't on our branch."

 Jeff exhaled.
 He set the walnut phone on the counter, screen-down, and put one finger on it the way another man might put a finger on a rosary.
-"Walk me through what we tried."
+"Okay.
+Slow down.
+Pretend I'm the new grad.
+What does the model actually do, sixty layers of it, before it's down four points on anything?"

-"And the local-plus-global?"
+"And the local-plus-global."

 "Already shipped.
 Doesn't change the math.
-Re-organizes the GPU kernel so the n-by-n attention matrix never hits HBM.
+Reorganizes the GPU kernel so the n-by-n matrix never hits slow memory — fuses the softmax and the matmuls into one pass.
 Three to four times faster, zero quality hit.
-Beautiful work.
-Doesn't solve our scaling problem."
+Beautiful.
+Still n-squared.
+Buys us a constant, not a solution."

 "State-space."